bmoreir/inventory_optimization_analysis/README.md

 ## Key Findings

 * Product 2 experienced high demand and frequent stockouts, indicating that current reorder policies are insufficient to meet demand
-* Product 8 maintained high inventory despite low demand, suggesting inefficient capital allocation and excess holding costs
+* Product 8 maintained high inventory despite low demand, suggesting inefficient use of inventory capital and excess holding costs
 * Inventory distribution across products was misaligned with demand patterns, leading to both lost sales and operational inefficiencies

 ---